DonkPhuc/mbox/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Technologies Used
-Vue 3
+Vue 2
-Vue 3 is a popular framework used to build dynamic web applications.
+Vue 2 is a popular framework used to build dynamic web applications.

-Vite
-Vite is a fast build tool for Vue 3 applications.

-Typescript
+Javacript
-Typescript is an open-source programming language extension of Javascript, providing static typing and other features to the code.
+Javacript is an open-source programming language extension of Javascript, providing static typing and other features to the code.

-MongoDB
-MongoDB is a non-relational database management system used for modern web applications.

-Mongoose
-Mongoose is a middleware library that helps connect applications to MongoDB.

-ExpressJS
+Bootstrap
-ExpressJS is a popular framework used to build server-side web applications.
+Bootstrap is a popular CSS framework used for designing web interfaces.
+It provides CSS classes and Javascript libraries to reduce development time and optimize user experience.